-Important clarification: This comparison focuses on Watersound Beach—the main gated, south-of-30A luxury community (districts include Bridges, Peninsula, and Dunes).
+Important clarification: This comparison focuses on Watersound Beach, the main gated, south-of-30A luxury community (districts include Bridges, Peninsula, and Dunes).
 This is different from Watersound Origins (north of Highway 98, different price point and vibe) and Watersound West Beach.
 If you’re looking at properties in Origins, the HOA fees and price examples here won’t match.
+For a closer look at WaterColor specifically, check out our full WaterColor guide.
+If you’re still getting oriented to how 30A is laid out, start there first.

 | Factor | WaterColor | Watersound Beach | Winner |